lucia-auth/lucia/docs/pages/upgrade-v3/oauth.md

 npm install arctic
 ```

-You can initialize the providers without passing the Lucia instance.
+You can initialize the providers without passing the Lucia instance and it does not accept scopes.

 ```ts
 import { GitHub } from "arctic";